Jim and the Brinker Novels

 Jim spent much of his former life as a television news broadcaster in Louisville, Kentucky, Los Angeles, and New York City.
 He earned his law degree at the University of Louisville.
 He served as a prosecutor in Mohave County, Arizona.
 Combining his law and journalism backgrounds, he taught for years in the School of Journalism at The University of Arizona in Tucson.
-He now lives just north of Tucson.
+He now lives in Portugal.

 The third Brinker novel is OUR LADY OF THE NORTH.
 To get a feel for Los Angeles and for flying helicopters, as one of the characters does, Jim hitched a ride with his friend Chuck Street.
 Commander Chuck, the well known TV and radio pilot, gave Jim an aerial tour of L.A. landmarks in his JetRanger.
 The picture at the top of this page was taken on that flight.
 Helicopter pilots love to hover near the Hollywood sign.

 OUR LADY OF THE NORTH is available as an e-book and in trade paperback.
 It's also included in the Kindle compilation of all three Brinker novels.